jayschwa/dos.zig/README.md

 - Parse environment data (command, variables) and hook into standard library abstractions.
 - Implement `mprotect` for stack guard and zero pages.
 - Implement a `page_allocator` for the standard library.
-- Turn the ELF loader into prependable program stub.
 - Add graphical demo program.

 ## Questions and Answers